Biden interviews trio of candidates for Supreme Court

 WASHINGTON (AP) — President Joe Biden has interviewed at least three candidates for the Supreme Court, according to a person familiar with the matter, and the White House reiterated Tuesday that he remains on track to make a final selection by Monday.

 White House press secretary Jen Psaki said Biden has not made a decision on whom to nominate.
 But the president has interviewed judges Ketanji Brown Jackson, J. Michelle Childs and Leondra Kruger, according to a person familiar with the matter.
-A second person familiar said Biden had interviewed at least two candidates for the post.
+A second person familiar said Biden had interviewed at least three candidates for the post.
 The people spoke on the condition of anonymity to discuss the internal process.

 Biden has pledged to nominate the first Black woman to the high court by the end of the month to fill the vacancy being created by the retirement of Justice Stephen Breyer.
 It was not clear whether any additional candidates have been interviewed by the president.